 ICN’s Women and Families Programme helps them to find their voices.
 Our support workers visit families, offering practical advice and help with things that we take for granted, such as health care, education, and the UK welfare system.

-We also encourage women to improve their language skills by providing ESOL classes at two locations during school hours, with creche facilities.
+We also encourage women to improve their language skills by providing ESOL classes during school hours, with creche facilities.
 Having access to a creche enables women to study without background interference and helps their children to adjust to being away from their mothers, ready for starting school.
 Being around trained nursery teachers also improves the children’s English skills, meaning that they have a head start when they begin nursery or pre-school.

 Our weekly ‘Conversation Corner’ allows women to exchange skills, build friendships, practise their English, and share experiences.